 There is a blatant dearth of security camera footage in almost all these dicey events such as school mass shootings.
 It’s gotten to the point that the Crime Syndicate doesn’t even bother to offer to explain this anymore, as it doesn’t seem to even occur to a brainwashed population to inquire.

 Pentagon CCTV Cameras on 9/11 “Turned Off”

 Back in 2001 after the Pentagon was hit, people were still asking about such things.
-Accordingly, the criminals needed a story line.
+Accordingly, the perps needed a story line.

 The explosion occurs close to the Pentagon’s heliport, an area that normally would be under 24-hour security surveillance, including video monitoring.